tidepool-org/handbook/Operations Documents/Diversity and Sourcing Candidates.md

 In order to get good referrals, everyone needs to know which positions are open, know how to start the recruiting process, have time to search their network, and feel aligned with the company's mission and priorities.
 We expect everyone to go through their online networks looking for and thinking about candidates.
 Employees will do initial outreach to interesting connection, which will give us a good space to talk about how we start the recruiting process.

 We do not offer referral bonuses.
-We feel that participating the recruiting process is a part of everyone's job and should not need additional incentives.
+We feel that participating in the recruiting process is a part of everyone's job and should not need additional incentives.

 **The danger with referrals is that we are most likely to refer candidates who are like us, which can result in a homogenous team instead of the diverse one we want to create.** We should emphasize diversity as a priority in our referral lunches and also search the local networks we are involved in.
 We should also continue to look for other ways to offset this bias on an organizational level.